 Since 2014, the BoE has conducted annual stress tests of the UK banking system.
 The annual cyclical scenario includes all major UK banks and building societies with total retail deposits equal to, or greater than, £50 billion on an individual or consolidated basis, at a firm's financial year-end date.
 This group includes the Society.
-The findings from the 2018 stress test (which the FPC stated was sufficiently severe to encompass the outcomes based on worst-case assumptions about the challenges the UK economy could face in the event of a cliff-edge Brexit) showed that the Society would remain profitable, with capital levels well above regulatory requirements (common equity tier 1 capital falling to 14.1 per cent. at its lowest point - 6.20 per cent. above the hurdle rate - and UK leverage ratio falling to 5.1 per cent. at its lowest point), with full distributions continuing to be made on all Tier 1 capital instruments.
-The results of the 2019 annual stress tests are expected to be published in the fourth quarter of 2019, along with the BoE's 2019 Financial Stability Report.
+The findings from the 2019 stress test (in which the FPC modelled deep simultaneous recessions in the UK and global economies that were more severe overall than the global financial crisis, combined with large falls in asset prices and a separate stress of misconduct cost) showed that the Society would remain profitable, with capital levels well above regulatory requirements (common equity tier 1 capital falling to 13.1 per cent. at its lowest point - 5.20 per cent. above the hurdle rate - and UK leverage ratio falling to 4.8 per cent. at its lowest point), with full distributions continuing to be made on all Tier 1 capital instruments.